russian-maximus/AI-Assitant/README.md

 **Customization**

 You can customize the assistant to handle more commands by modifying the execite_command() function
-And adding the keyword(s) in the elif statement in the main() function on line 86
+And adding the keyword(s) for the identification of the command in the elif statement in the main() function on line 86

+Add your keyword(s) for the identification of the command with another "or" operator
+'elif "open browser" in spoken_text or "open youtube" in spoken_text:'

 **LICENSE**